PagoFacil/PagoFacil101/docs_en/recurring_payments.md

 - You are using test environment API Keys in production environement or vice versa.

 ### Bad URL's

+Double check that your method and desired environment corresponds the URL you're using.

+## Errors Catalog

+To-Do

 # About PagoFácil